-To be considered for financial aid, students must complete or renew the Free Application for Federal Student Aid (FAFSA), or the California Dream Act Application (CADAA).
-If a student is applying for a Cal Grant, the FAFSA or CADAA must be completed, along with a grade point average (GPA) verification.
+To be considered for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA), or the California Dream Act Application (CADAA), or the renewal application.
+If a student is applying for a Cal Grant, the FAFSA or CADAA and a GPA verification form must be completed.
 Additional information and eligibility requirements are available on the Financial Aid webpage.